 Generally speaking, a historical place is a place where you see historic ruins, artifacts, military equipment and its ancient architecture.
-My perspective of a historical place is a place where there is an abundance of ancient culture, architecture, and inspiration.
+My perspective of a historical place is a place where there is an abundance of ancient culture, architecture, and inspiration and patient experience program.

 The historic place, which I visited this summer, was no ordinary one.
 It is 238 years old building campus!
 That place was selling dreams, and I bought a ton of it.
 You really need to have a lot of willpower to enter this area, because no matter who you are, when you exit the area, you get filled with so much energy and determination that you have nothing else to do, but to make sure that your goal is to enter such an institution again and again.